 [Sometimes you have to get creative to get through the icefall.
 This ramp was perfect except the 40 foot crevasse just off to our left.]

 [This is a view up at the seracs hanging off of Snow Dome that we ski under to access the icefield.
 Chunks the size of small cars regularly fall off and cover the ski track so we tend to ski quickly through this section.]

-[Looking back at the Athabasca Glacier from the ramp with the seracs on the upper L, Nigel Peak in the center and lower end of Andromeda on the R. ++]
+[Looking back at the Athabasca Glacier from the ramp with the seracs on the upper L, Nigel Peak in the center and the lower end of the Snow Dome seracs at left. ++]

 From the top of the ramp we started the long slog across the ice field to the trench.
 We seemed to have the entire place to ourselves - it was wonderful!
 I was a bit nervous that the clouds might start thickening, but they never really did.
 I was so tired at this point that several times I literally nodded off and only the rope tugging on my harness kept me from falling into a deep sleep - that was a new experience for me! ;) After what seemed like a pretty long time we finally started down into the trench.
 Here we had to wander about 1km south before there was a viable route through the crevasses that line either side of this geological depression that divides the ice field on the way into Mount Columbia and plunges down to the base of the Twins and Columbia Lake far below.

 [It's a blue world of snow, ice and sky but at least we can SEE the sky!]

 [Castleguard Mountain still looks like a mountain.
 In a few hours it'll look like nothing more than a bump on the ice field.
 I have fond memories of ascending it in a day from hwy 93 back in 2012.]